nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Importing a set of flashcards : `import FILE_NAME`

 <div markdown="block" class="alert alert-info">
-:bulb: The filename specified includes the file format extension e.g. file.json
+:bulb: The filename specified includes the file format extension e.g. file.json and duplicate flashcards will be ignored.
 </div>

 You can import external flashcards into your local QuickCache as well.